 Before submitting your website for evaluation, you can take advantage of an initial consultation by phone.
 This consultation is included in the certification price.
 During this consultation, we will analyse the website to be audited together with you or your digital agency, explain how to use the online submission portal and discuss the formalised audit protocol and audit methodology.
 Furthermore, the scope of the evaluation (test sample) will be defined and the price for the certification will be fixed.
 The scope of the audit, and thus the certification price, depends on the size, scope and complexity of your website.
 The sample selection is based on the specifications of the W3C and constitutes a representative sample of your website.
 The certification price also includes a post-audit, in case it is necessary.

-Price scale for WCAG 2.1 – AA from 1 May 2020 (relating to the test and random sample) including initial consultation and annual review audits:
+Price scale for WCAG 2.1 – AA (relating to the test and random sample) including initial consultation and annual review audits, excluding VAT:

 - Small (up to 5 audited sites): € 1,400

 - Medium (6 to 10 audited sites): € 3,000